-Charge duration is about 2 hours and 20 minutes with the included charge cable.
+The charge duration is about 2 hours and 20 minutes with the included charge cable.
 When you connect the charger while the light is actually turned on, the charger will start charging.
 When you take off the charging cable the light will directly turn on if the switch is still turned on.
-So there is some sort of protection built in!
+So there is some sort of protection built-in!
 Also, when the battery runs out completely, the protection kicks in.
 Most chargers can’t charge the battery that way.
 You either have to jump the battery or use the flashlight charge system, which works directly.

 The T7L accepts button tops, flat tops, protected and unprotected cells.

 All of my readings were taken from a fully charged Nextorch 2600 mAh battery.

 Amps were measured with a Fluke 77III, at the tailcap with solid copper wires

 - High 5.0A at startup.

 All output numbers are relative to my homemade Integrating Sphere.
 It is now set up with an Extech SDL400 Lux Meter for measurements.
 For extremely bright flashlights (above approx. 5000 lumens) I am adding an ND filter, either a Kenko PRO1D ND-16 filter.
 The base measurement is done with a Convoy S2+ that has been tested at 137 lumens.